Rapid Generic Pharmaceutical Product Development

 Designed by our experts in sample preparation by fusion to suit our customers’ ever-changing needs, it guarantees high analytical performance and brings a quick return on investment.
 It also ensures a high fusion success rate, for all the range of samples prepared by fusion for XRF and ICP analysis, from mining to cosmetic samples, including refractories, cement, catalysts, coal, ferro-alloys and many more.

 To learn more about how the TheOx Advanced® can help you fulfill your needs regarding sample preparation by fusion, register to one of our free webinar sessions NOW!

 Chantal Audet is Product Manager for the instruments department at Claisse since 2010.
 Chantal joined Claisse in 2004 as a Technical Representative for different territories such as South America, Asia and the United States.
 This field experience with sample preparation by fusion allows her to deeply understand the customers’ needs and participate in product development accordingly.
 Our team joined PANalytical in 2014, and our expertise fused with theirs results in the creation of outstanding products due to our joined expertise.

 Spray drying, which produces a dry powder from a liquid or slurry, is one of the most popularly-used continuous drying processes in which a liquid in the form of an emulsion, wet slurry or suspension is sprayed via a spray nozzle or a rotary atomizer into a drying chamber.
 The process is used across a range of industries including foods, pharmaceuticals, ceramics and metallurgical powders and produces granules that are highly spherical in shape and have excellent fluidity.
-In Part 1 of this two part webinar series we look at how Malvern's characterisation technologies can be used to analyze spray dried products to improve spray drying processes and quality control protocols.
+In Part 2 of this two part webinar series we look at how Malvern's characterisation technologies can be used to analyze spray dried products to improve spray drying processes and quality control protocols.

-This webinar focuses on the specific application of sky spectral radiance.
+This July, our webinar focuses on the specific application of Grains Analysis.

 In this webinar you will learn: